handpoint/ecommdoc/docs/overview.md

 | Records | Records can be provided using the [Y] notation, where Y is the record’s sub-field name.
 Records can be nested to any depth, that is a sub-field’s value can be another record.
 Arrays can be provided by using numeric sub-fields starting with the value 0 and incrementing by 1.
 For example: to send a value for the sub-field Z, of the sub-field Y in the integration field X, use the field name X[Y][Z]; however, to send a value for the sub-field Z in the fourth record for integration field X, then use the field name X[4][Z] etc. Boolean values must be sent as the words ‘true’ or ‘false’.|
 | Serialised Records | Certain fields allow records to be sent as JSON or URL serialised strings.
 If the first character of the serialised string is ‘{‘, then the string is assumed to be in JSON format with any boolean values sent as their JSON equivalents, all other strings will be assumed to be application/x-www-form-urlencoded format with any boolean values sent as the words ‘true’ or ‘false’.|

 Note: Record format is useful when posting sub-fields directly from individual field in a HTML FORM.
 However, unlike the main integration fields, a record’s sub-fields are not sorted when constructing the signature and are processed in the order received.
 Serialised record format can overcome any problems caused by the sub-fields of a record being received in a different order to that used when generating the signature.
-Not all fields using the record format also support the serialised record format especially the threeDSRequest, threeDSResponse, checkoutRequest, checkoutResponse and the purchase items field.
+Not all fields using the record format also support the serialised record format especially the `threeDSRequest`, `threeDSResponse`, `checkoutRequest`, `checkoutResponse` and the purchase `items` field.

-Boolean values cannot be represented when using the record format or the application/x-www-form-urlencoded serialised record format and the words ‘true’ and ‘false’ must be used.
+Boolean values cannot be represented when using the record format or the `application/x-www-form-urlencoded` serialised record format and the words ‘true’ and ‘false’ must be used.
 The JSON serialised record format does not have this restriction and a JSON boolean can be used.